Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 Per-VM receiver activity |

-| Bacula job log | Bacula Director console / Bweb / Baculum | I-packets forwarded by cdylib: backend version, phase, selected VMs, disk counts, errors |
+| Bacula job log | Bacula Director Console / Bweb / Baculum | Backend messages: version, phase, selected VMs, disk count, errors |

-13.2 Key I-packet messages to monitor
+13.2 Key messages to monitor

-| I-packet message | Meaning | Action if missing |
+| Message | Meaning | Action if absent |

 |---|---|---|